Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 -   Build : Process of converting code into something that can actually execute or run on the target platform.
 -   In regards to React, the minimum a build should do is convert JSX to something that browsers can understand.
 Reviewing common terminology
--   Linting : Process of using a tool to analyze your code to catch common errors, bugs, inconsistencies etc...
+-   Linting : Process of using a tool to analyze your code to catch common errors, bugs, inconsistencies etc…
 -   Transpilation : Process of converting source code, like JS, from one version to another.
 -   Minification : Process of removing all unnecessary characters in your code.
 -   Bundling : Process of combining multiple code files into a single file.
--   Tree Shaking : Process of removing unused or dead code from your application before it's bundled.
+-   Tree Shaking : Process of removing unused or dead code from your application before it’s bundled.
 Configuration or code?
 -   Configuration allows developers to create build tasks by declaring either JSON, XML, or YAML without explicitly writing every step in the process.
 -   Coding or Scripting simply requires code.
-Babel and webpack (yes, that's intentionally a lowercase 'w')
+Babel and webpack (yes, that’s intentionally a lowercase ‘w’)
 -   Babel : Code Transpiler that allows you to use all of the latest features and syntax wihtout worrying about what browsers support what.
 -   webpack : Allows developers to use JS modules w/o requiring users to use a browser that natively supports ES modules.
 -   Create React App uses webpack and Babel under the hood to build applications.
 The Create React App build process